racket/racket/racket/src/README.txt

     versions of the dynamic libraries in your installation target.

  5. After an "in-place" install from a source distribution, the "racket/src" directory is no longer needed, and it can be safely deleted.
 Build information is recorded in a "buildinfo" file in the installation.

     For a build without `--prefix` (or with `--enable-origtree`) and without `--enable-shared`, you can safely move the install tree, because all file references within the installation are relative.

+ 6. When building from a Git clone, after `make install`, the Racket installation is still more "minimal" than a "Minimal Racket" distribution, because it does not have the "racket-lib" package installed.
+Consider adding that package with

+       raco pkg install -i racket-lib

 Dependency details: